 Our team is influenced by and greatly respects the philosophy and educators of the schools in Reggio Emilia, Italy.
 We believe that the heart of children’s learning is play.
 It is through self-initiated play that they develop physical, cognitive, social and emotional skills and grow into critical thinkers.
 We know that children are active, sensory learners and need to be provided with an environment that allows various opportunities for exploration, investigation, social interaction and problem solving.
-We feel it is through relationships (with people and materials) that children develop and construct meaning and a contextual understanding of themselves and the world at large.
+We feel it is through relationships, with people and materials, that children develop and construct meaning and a contextual understanding of themselves and the world at large.

-We strive to be a place of wellbeing for children, families, our team of educators and the community at large…a place that perpetuates positive social change and a resource for our peers in early childhood education.
+We strive to be a place of wellbeing for children, families, our team of educators and the community at large…a place that perpetuates positive social change and acts as a resource for our peers in early childhood education.